 Cool for 1 hour.

 1 tsp cinnamon

 1/3 cup molasses

 Pour flour onto waxed paper.
 Add soda and spices; stir well.
-Combine remaining ingredients.
+Combine the remaining ingredients.
 Add to dry ingredients.
 Mix well.
 Shape dough into balls; roll in sugar.
-Place on ungreased cookie sheet.
+Place on an ungreased cookie sheet.